Chesterfield power station

 Chesterfield power station supplied electricity to the town of Chesterfield, Derbyshire from 1901 to 1958.
 The electricity generating station was owned and operated by Chesterfield Corporation prior to the nationalisation of the British electricity industry in 1948.
 It was redeveloped as demand for electricity grew and old plant was replaced, and had a generating capacity of 6.9 MW in the 1920s.
 The station closed on 1 April 1958.

 History

 Chesterfield was the location of a pioneering electricity system in the 1880s.
 In 1881 Hammond and Company lit Chesterfield’s main streets with 8 arc lamps from a generator installed in the yard of the Theatre Royal.
 By the end of the year 22 arc lamps were in service.
 Two 20 horse power (14.7 kW) compound engines coupled to Brush dynamos were installed along the River Hipper.
 These were capable of supplying 80 arc lamps and 640 incandescent lamps.
 The supply system included 15 miles (24 km) of overhead conductors.
-The system was uneconomic and was shutdown in 1884.
+The system was uneconomic and was shut down in 1884.
 Street lighting reverted to gas lamps.